Vortex-Voyager/github-actions-lab1-q1/README.md

 # GitHub Actions Lab 1

-This code will install python 3.11 and fastapi library
+This code will install python 3.11 and fastapi libraries